Preliminary Ecological Appraisal

 A PEA can be undertaken at any time of year, although April to September is optimal.

-PEAs are often conducted in conjunction with a Preliminary Inspection for Bats (PIB), if buildings are on site.
+PEAs are often conducted in conjunction with a Preliminary Roost Assessment (PRA), if buildings are on site.

 We answer quote requests within 24 hours.